Polar bears

 They are very different places.
 The Arctic ice is just yards thick and all afloat, the Antarctic ice is miles thick and all on a continental landmass except the fringes.
 I've never seen an estimated date for the end of the Antarctic ice but it must be thousands of years off.
 The Arctic will be ice-free at mid-summer in mere decades.
 The problem the bears have is the time it will take to start the annual re-freeze after they've been forced onto land each summer.

-Rabbits in Australia?spot wrote: ↑Mon Jul 20, 2020 11:13 am If Arctic melting will result in harm to the species by 2100, is there any good reason why they should not be introduced to the Antarctic?
+spot wrote: Mon Jul 20, 2020 11:13 am If Arctic melting will result in harm to the species by 2100, is there any good reason why they should not be introduced to the Antarctic?
 There's a lot of seals and penguins down there.

 Let's find someone to blame.